 Outlander, the tv series inspired by the historical romance novels by Diana Gabaldon is the basis for our 4 day tour of Scotland.
-We offer an Outlander tour of Scotland where you can follow in the footsteps of our epic lovers, visiting locations used in the filming of the series.
-Share this unique and special experience with Outlander fans from around the world, discuss your favorite quotes from the books and soak up the mystic and romantic atmosphere of Scotland.
-Book fast to ensure your place on this unique tour!
-No more than 16 on board.Follow in the footsteps of Jamie and Claire.
+We offer an Outlander tour of Scotland where you can follow in the footsteps of our epic lovers, Jamie and Claire, visiting locations used in the filming of the series.
+Share this unique and special experience with Outlander fans from around the world, discuss your favorite quotes from the books and shows and soak up the mystic and romantic atmosphere of Scotland.
+Book early to ensure your place on this unique tour!
+No more than 16 on board.

 On this tour, your guide takes you through a fantastic array of Outlander sights while telling you all about the history that inspired the famous show.
 They call her Outlander, a name given to an outsider ignorant of Scottish Highland culture and one of the generally hated English as well.

 4 Day Outlander Tour - Blazing the Jamie & Claire Trail BOOK THIS TODAY!
 CALL LYNOTT TOURS 9AM-5PM MONDAY-FRIDAY AT (800) 221-2474

 Small group tour - limited to 16 persons

 Day 1 You leave Edinburgh with your guide – might it even be a red haired Scot named Jamie?
 Today you follow the trail of film locations featured in the Outlander TV Series.
 On your way north to Inverness your first visit will be Culross, the fictional village of Cranesmuir and the home of Geillis Duncan and her ill-fated husband Arthur.
 Exploring the towns charming cobbled streets is like going back in time.
 Look carefully and you may even find Claire’s herb garden behind the impressive, historic Culross Palace.
 You continue to the small town of Falkland to revisit one of the first scenes of the show.
 Falkland substitutes for 1940s Inverness and in the town centre see if you can recognize the familiar sights such as the cozy looking Mrs. Baird’s Guesthouses (The Covenanter Hotel), the Bruce Fountain where Claire sees the ghost of Jamie.
 Also Campbell’s Coffee Shop or Farrell’s Hardware and Furniture Store (Fayre Earth Gift Shop), where Claire stops to look at the window stocked with authentic period merchandise.
 Early afternoon you stop at the Newtonmore Highland Folk Museum, which houses replica of 18th century turf-roofed Highland crofts making it a perfect choice for the period scenes.
 You can see them in scenes filmed in and around the Mackenzie village, as well as the background of the scene where Claire, Jamie and his clansmen shelter in the first episode, and later when Dougal collects the rent.
 Heading ever further north you will pass Aviemore.
-Will you be able to recognise the stunning hilly and wooded area of Tulloch Ghru near Aviemore, which appears during the journey Claire takes with Jamie and the Highlanders from Craigh na Dun to Castle Leoch?
+Will you be able to recognize the stunning hilly and wooded area of Tulloch Ghru near Aviemore, which appears during the journey Claire takes with Jamie and the Highlanders from Craigh na Dun to Castle Leoch?
 You may also recognize it from the opening credits.
 Arriving in Inverness later that afternoon with accommodation at the Glen Mhor Hotel (or similar).

 Day 3 A short drive this morning will take you to Beauly, the site of Beauly Priory and the tomb of Lord Lovat in the heart of Clan Fraser lands.
 Beauly priory is a beautiful 13th century ruin and, according to Diana Gabaldon’s book, it is where the Lovat Frasers are buried.
 From here you continue to Castle Leod, seat of the Clan Mackenzie, where we have the opportunity here to enjoy a relaxing walk in the grounds while your guide tells you some of the history of the Clan and the castle.
 The Castle has a striking resemblance to how Gabaldon has described Castle Leoch, however she had never heard of the castle prior to writing Outlander.
 In the afternoon, you have the opportunity to sample ‘The Water of Life’ with a whisky distillery tour and tasting.
 There might even be time to look out for the Waterhorse at Loch Garve!
 You then continue along the entire length of Loch Ness – another opportunity for some monster spotting before arriving in Fort William for overnight.